0 Part Course |

 • Participants will receive Toolkit-aligned checklists, policy templates, and action plans to strengthen firm defences immediately

-This course assumes basic tech familiarity but focuses on 2026 solicitor-specific threats and compliance.
+Cyber Security for law firms assumes basic tech familiarity and focuses on solicitor-specific threats and compliance from 2026.
 This course is an absolute must for:

 • Solicitors, partners, and practice managers in private practice law firms (all sizes)